ByLaws - Table of Contents

 Section 2.
 Loss of Qualification

-If any member ceases to have the qualification necessary for membership in the AMA, his/her membership in the Club shall thereby terminate, subject to reinstatement upon restoration of eligibility.
+If any member ceases to have the qualification necessary for membership in the AMA, fails to keep FAA registration current, or has not successfully completed the FAA TRUST test his/her membership in the Club shall thereby terminate, subject to reinstatement upon restoration of eligibility.

 Section 3.
 Disciplinary Action